aricooperdavis/Spotilist/README.md

-# BBC Spotilist
+# Spotilist
 *Create a spotify playlist from a BBC Sounds episode*

-[BBC Spotilist](https://aricooperdavis.github.io/BBC-Spotilist) is a site, written in JavaScript, that automates the creation of new Spotify playlists containing tracks listed on a BBC Sounds episode.
+[Spotilist](https://aricooperdavis.github.io/Spotilist) is a site, written in JavaScript, that automates the creation of new Spotify playlists containing tracks listed on a BBC Sounds episode.

 ![Screenshot of the User Interface](resources/screenshot.png)

 ## Get Started
 ### Online Demo Site
-Try out the [fully functional demo-site](https://aricooperdavis.github.io/BBC-Spotilist/) built from this repository and running on GitHub pages.
+Try out the [fully functional demo-site](https://aricooperdavis.github.io/Spotilist/) built from this repository and running on GitHub pages.
 Note, however, that the demo site is using the [demo implementation of CORS Anywhere](https://github.com/Rob--W/cors-anywhere/#demo-server), which has strict service limits.

 ### Host Locally
 Clone the repository and navigate into the main folder.
-Modify [lines 70 and 71 in bbcspotilist.alpha.js](https://github.com/aricooperdavis/BBC-Spotilist/blob/master/bbcspotilist.alpha.js#L70) so that the `redirect_uri` is your localhost, and start an http server.
+Modify [lines 70 and 71 in spotilist.alpha.js](https://github.com/aricooperdavis/Spotilist/blob/master/spotilist.alpha.js#L70) so that the `redirect_uri` is your localhost, and start an http server.
 Any server will do, but my favourite is:

 `python -m http.server`